GRE Verbal Reasoning Topic-wise Weightage

 Manipulator - Someone who controls or influences others.

-Competitor - Contestant or Rival.
+Competitor - Contestant or Rival

 Thus, the right options are Nemesis and Affliction.

-Level 3 – Medium Questions
+Level 3 – Medium Difficulty Questions

 A. Creative